 Who is Joe Skipper?

 Joe Skipper is arguably Britain’s most successful long-distance triathlete of recent years.
-He’s been on the podium at the ITU Long-Distance Worlds as well as taking commanding Ironman victories in Florida, New Zealand and, somewhat closer to home, Bolton.
+He’s been on the podium at the ITU Long-Distance Worlds as well as taking commanding Ironman victories in Florida, New Zealand and, somewhat closer to home, Bolton and Tenby.

 But his journey has been far from the smooth ride that his results suggest.
 A Norfolk lad who later relocated to Manchester (he’s now back in Norfolk), he’s always ploughed an independent furrow through the sport – often out of financial necessity.